Chicken Drumsticks with Citrus BBQ Sauce

 “Kerisik” is a traditional ingredient used in Malaysian and Indonesian cuisines.
 It is also known as “toasted coconut paste”.

-Did you like this stew?
-If so, be sure to try some of my other favorites:
+If you enjoyed this, be sure to try some of my other favorite beef recipes:

 Easy Beef Rendang